semstats/semstats.github.io/README.md

   * contains contact information e.g., email, link to the conference management system, social media hashtag, or other documents/accounts elsewhere on the Web.
   * contains widgets (TBD).

-With the exception of index.html, omit `.html` from document filenames.
+Omit the `.html` extension when referring to {doc}s e.g., `http://semstats.org/2015/call-for-papers` not `http://semstats.org/2015/call-for-papers.html`.
 Media files should have their extensions part of the filename.
 Everything is lower-cased.

 Announcement (e.g., mailing list) copies will be based off the original HTML.
 Instructions to be announced here.